• Discover boat-in spots from Sucia’s anchorages to the trails of Stuart and Jones Island

 Anchoring at Roche Harbor for the Fourth of July

-Our plan was to leave La Conner the morning of the fourth, then stop for kayaking at Deception Pass,
+Our plan was to leave La Conner the morning of the fourth, and then stop for kayaking in Deception Pass.

-next grab a quick walk around town and ice cream at Friday Harbor, and make it to Roche about five o'clock.
+Next, walk around Friday Harbor, grab some ice cream and make it to Roche about five o'clock.

 Arriving at Roche we were not shocked or surprised that the place was really crowded.